-1 Represents total acres protected by projects administered by sentinel landscape partners since FY 2015 inextricably linked-75 percent of residents get their drinking water from forested parts of the State.
+Figure 2: Camp Ripley Sentinel Landscape Total Funding by Partner and technical means necessary to manage their woodlands sustainably.
+For Minnesotans, forests and water security are inextricably linked-75 percent of residents get their drinking water from forested parts of the state.
 Using funding from the Environment and Natural Resources Trust Fund, the Crow Wing Soil and Water Conservation District developed forest management plans for 70 private landowners across the sentinel landscape whose properties total 1,600 acres.
 Forest management plans are roadmaps that outline parcel-specific practices that help individuals meet restoration objectives.
 By creating these management plans, the conservation district enabled the landowners to qualify for incentive payments from the Minnesota Department of Revenue's Sustainable Forest Incentive Act Program.
-Over its 19-year lifespan, the Sustainable Forest Incentive Act Program has had considerable success.
-More than 90 percent of participants decide to extend their contract with the State or place a conservation easement on their property.
+Over its lifespan, the Sustainable Forest Incentive Act Program has had considerable success.
+More than 90 percent of participants decide to extend their contract with the state or place a conservation easement on their property.
 As a result, this effort will contribute to the longevity of working forests, enhance water quality for the Mississippi River, and increase the likelihood that the land surrounding Camp Ripley will be managed in a way that is compatible with the installation's military mission.